mahoney1/test/rest-auth-oauth2.md

     GET /wallets

-You should see that trader1@trade-network is imported into the wallet. - Next let's set this as the default identity (all we've done so far is Import the business network card)
+You should see that jdoe@trade-network is imported into the wallet. - Next let's set this as the default identity (all we've done so far is Import the business network card)

-Go to the POST endpoint for  /Wallets{name}/setDefault and use  trader1@trade-network as the default card and click on Try It Out
+Go to the POST endpoint for  /Wallets{name}/setDefault and use  jdoe@trade-network as the default card and click on Try It Out

 You should get an HTTP Status code 204 (request was successful)

-Revisting the GET  /Wallet operation  - you should see that trader1@trade-network is now set as the default user ('true'))
+Revisting the GET  /Wallet operation  - you should see that jdoe@trade-network is now set as the default user ('true'))

 Then paste the wallet ID parameter (from earlier) in the 'id' field and click on 'Try it Out'